feegloo/chat/README.md

 No npm install needed, using core Node.js modules.

-PS. at least 2 clients should be connected to make sense of chat
+PS. at least 2 clients should be connected to make sense of chat.